What the New Mediavine Dashboard Is Actually Telling You

 The Pattern Behind Low-Earning Posts

-A handful of posts are carrying your entire site.
+Here's what the new Mediavine dashboard will show a lot of publishers right now: a handful of posts are carrying your entire site.
 (Yes, really.)

 They exist.
 They have content.
 They may even have great content.
 But they were never optimized for how people actually search, so Google never sent traffic their way.

 No traffic means no impressions.
+No impressions means no revenue.

 Your analytics got an upgrade, Your low-traffic posts didn't

-And yet, Mediavine Dashboard analytics show essentially the same five posts generating the same traffic month after month, while everything else flatlines.
+Strong domain.
+Established authority.
+Decent backlink profile.
+Often years of content.
+And yet, the same five posts are generating the same traffic month after month, while everything else flatlines.

 Posts written without a search intent match.
 The topic is good.
 The keyword targeting is not.

-The heading structure and internal linking are too thin to compete for the terms the post is targeting.
+Heading structure and internal linking are too thin to compete for the terms the post is targeting.

-High-potential posts are orphaned.
+High-potential posts that are orphaned.
 They exist on the site, but nothing links to them, so they carry no authority.

 What Closing the Gap Actually Requires